IlsF33/IlsF33/README.md

 ### Hi there 👋
+I'm currently learning about Data Science and its wonderous intricaies!

 <!--
-Currently learning about Data Science and its wonderous intricacies!

 -->